elight/jrsplenda/README.txt

 == DESCRIPTION:

-Sweetens up Moch under JRuby to simplify the testing of Java code from JRuby
+Sweetens up Mocha under JRuby to simplify the testing of Java code from JRuby

 == FEATURES/PROBLEMS: